brucemack/brucemack.github.io/_posts/2024-06-12-signs-of-life.md

 be prohibitively large, and such detail is not really required.
 However, SPICE models are a great way to fully understand the relevant SMS cards and to get the key sections of the ALD logic diagrams nailed down.
-The full machine simulation will likely happen in Verilog.
+The full machine simulation will likely happen using [Verilog](https://en.wikipedia.org/wiki/Verilog).

 ## Looking at the TAF Card